LuigiBrosNin/UNI/Master first year/Computer graphics/Computer graphics.md

 	- ![[Pasted image 20250622184709.png]]
 	- UV mapping/parameterization -> process of mapping a 3d surface to a 2D plane, relevant for texture mapping, remeshing
 	- Theorema Egregium (C. F. Gauß) -> “A general surface cannot be parameterized without distortion.”
-	- Textur mapping suffers from stretching (can be minimized)
+	- Texture mapping suffers from stretching (can be minimized)
 	- Texture Atlas Generation -> split model into patches (atlas)
 		- ![[Pasted image 20250622190057.png]]
 	-